konstellation-io/kdl-project-template/README.md

 ## First steps

-In order to start making use of this repository, certain steps need to be taken in order to have our CD running.
+In order to start making use of this repository, certain steps need to be taken in order to have our CD running and our data tracked.
+Only one team member is required to follow these steps.
+After which, the rest of team members just need to make sure to be up to date with the last git commit.

 ### Github secrets
 In the github repository we will need to add the following secrets:
 - MINIO_ACCESS_KEY_ID: this may change depending on your S3.
 Consult with the konstellation team if unclear which value this secret should have
 - MINIO_SECRET_KEY_ID: same as with MINIO_ACCESS_KEY_ID

+To add secrets to your github repository go to your github repository -> Settings -> Secrets and variables -> Actions.
+In there selecet `New repository secret` add the Name of your secret and is value.

 ### Install dependencies
-In order to start our project we will need to install the dependencies.
+In order to start our project we will need to install the required dependencies.
 These dependencies will allow us to run the template's example as well as initiate our data tracking.
 To get the dependencies from the Pipfile.lock we run